heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 [Markdown][markdown] | [PDF][pdf]

-L. Delafontaine and H. Louis, with the help of Copilot
+L. Delafontaine and H. Louis, with the help of Copilot.

+This work is licensed under the [CC BY-SA 4.0][license] license.

 ![Main illustration][illustration]